liferay/liferay-docs/develop/tutorials/articles/liferay-forms/01-ddm-io-api.markdown

         "validation":{"expression":"","errorMessage":""}}]
     }

-If you'd like to store the form in a different format, you can provide custom _serialization_ and _deserialization_ functionality for the form.
+If you'd like to store forms in a different format, provide custom _serialization_ and _deserialization_ functionality.

 <!-- WRONG: the below confuses DDMFormValuesSerializers with